unitystation/unitystation/docs/development/How-to-Map.md

 Main Stations – where all the crew spawns at the start of the round

-Away Sites – on the MainStation there is a portal which connects to one of these scenes which the player then jump when the connection is established in the middle of the round.
+Away Sites – on the MainStation there is a portal which connects to one of these scenes which the player then jumps through when the connection is established in the middle of the round.

 Additional Scenes – the scenes which the antagonists start on.